Strommingen/VulnerableAPI/README.md

 The endpoints of this API will be explained during the lab.

-The lab environment can be found at my [GitHub](https://github.com/Strommingen/VulnerableAPI).
 The API is run in a container, to run the container, run the command `docker compose up` and wait for a minute.
 It should now be available on `localhost:3000`.

 Install JWT editor extension on Burp Suite.